meggha/MentalHealthNavigator/README.md

 </details>

 ## 📝Description

+Mental health problems are a major public health issue, affecting millions of people around the world.
+Many people with mental health problems do not seek help, due to stigma, fear, or lack of access to care.Mental health websites can play a vital role in providing information and support to people with mental health problems and their loved ones.The Website has following features

+1. Health Chatbot: We have used LLama-2 model and fine tuned it with hugging face dataset.The model returns health advice according to user inputs (Hugging Face Dataset:https://huggingface.co/datasets/vibhorag101/phr_mental_therapy_dataset)

-1. Login/Signup pages:user authentication is required to access features of this website.
+2. Login/Signup pages:user authentication is required to access features of this website.

-2. Profile:Users can view and enter their profile details, such as their name, age, gender and write reviews.
+3. Profile:Users can view and enter their profile details, such as their name, age, gender and write reviews.

-3. Journaling:A react based webpage which allows users to maintain a digital journal where they can record their thoughts, feelings, and experiences.
+4. Journaling:A react based webpage which allows users to maintain a digital journal where they can record their thoughts, feelings, and experiences.
 Therapeutic practice that helps individuals process their emotions and track their mental health progress over time.

-4. Habit Tracking:Users can create custom habits to track, such as exercise, meditation, medication adherence, sleep patterns, or social interactions.
+5. Habit Tracking:Users can create custom habits to track, such as exercise, meditation, medication adherence, sleep patterns, or social interactions.

-5. Personal stories:This section features real-life narratives and testimonials shared by individuals who have experienced mental health challenges, recovery journeys, or personal growth.
+6. Personal stories:This section features real-life narratives and testimonials shared by individuals who have experienced mental health challenges, recovery journeys, or personal growth.

 ## 🔗Links